 Example security flow

-Below is a look in to how the DekkoSecure platform secures a file sharing interaction.
+Below is a look in to how the DekkoSecure application secures a file sharing interaction:

 1- Registration